LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

 Since $L^1\U {\mathrm{loc}}(U)$ is naturally included in $\mathcal{D}'(U)$
-we obtain, in particular the definition of support of a function
+we obtain in particular the definition of support of a function
 $f \in L^1\U {\mathrm{loc}}(U)$.

 **Exercise 13**.
-If $f \in L^1\U {\mathrm{loc}}(U)$, the support of $f$ is the complementary of the largest open set on which $f$ is $0$ almost everywhere.
+If $f \in L^1\U {\mathrm{loc}}(U)$ the support of $f$ is the complementary of the largest open set on which $f$ is $0$ almost everywhere.
 In particular, if $f$ is continuous, the (distributional) support of $f$ coincides with the classical support of $f$.

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
 We saw in Theorem [1](#motivation) that $f$ is $0$ almost everywhere on some open set if and only if it integrates to $0$ against any test function on the open set.
-This shows the first part, and the second follows immediately.
+This shows the first part and the second follows immediately.
 </div>
 </div>

 # Sobolev spaces

-Now that we have built the space of distributions, we can define weak derivatives of test functions, just as we did with tempered distributions.
+Now that we have built the space of distributions we can define weak derivatives of test functions just as we did with tempered distributions.

 **Definition 9**.
 Given $w \in \mathcal{D}'(U)$ we define the **(weak)
 $\alpha$-th derivative** by